AbbyLaoye/SQL/README.md

 7. From ‘FROM’
 8. As ‘AS’

-### DATABASE
+# DATABASE
 -----------------------------------------------------
 Database is a collection of related information eg. phone book, shopping list, Todo list, facebook’s userbase.
 Databases can be stored in different ways – on paper, on a computer.
+It's an organized collection of data that's stored and managed in a structured way to allow for easy access. retrievel and manipulation.

 ### COMMANDS IN SQL AND MEANINGS
 -----------